hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_namespace.html.markdown

 * `zone_redundant` - (Optional) Whether or not this resource is zone redundant. `sku` needs to be `Premium`.
 Changing this forces a new resource to be created.

+-> **Note:** In Azure Regions where availability zones are present, the availability zone feature is enabled by default now, which diffs from the previous behavior that need to set the `zone_redundant` to `true` manually.
+Existing namespaces are being migrated to availability zones as well, and the property `zone_redundant` is being deprecated.
+The property `zone_redundant` might still show as false, even when availability zones has been enabled.

 * `network_rule_set` - (Optional) An `network_rule_set` block as defined below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.